-IDW10800 Australian Government Bureau of Meteorology Western Australia Tropical Cyclone Outlook for the Western Region Issued at 2:00 pm WST on Friday 18 April 2014 for the period until midnight WST Monday 21 April 2014.
+IDW10800 Australian Government Bureau of Meteorology Western Australia Tropical Cyclone Outlook for the Western Region Issued at 2:00 pm WST on Thursday 27 November 2014 for the period until midnight WST Sunday 30 November 2014.
 Existing Cyclones in the Western Region: Nil.
-Potential Cyclones: At 1200 WST a low pressure system [16U] was located 510 kilometres west northwest of the Cocos Islands, near 11.1S 92.3E and moving westwards at 11 kilometres an hour towards the boundary of the Western Region.
-The system may develop into a tropical cyclone over the weekend west of 90E and is likely to re-enter the Western Region late Sunday or during Monday.
-As the system is likely to be west of 90E on Saturday, the likelihood has been reduced to moderate even though this system may be a tropical cyclone.
-Likelihood of this system being a tropical cyclone in the Western Region on: Saturday Moderate Sunday High Monday High There are no other significant lows in the Western Region and none are expected to develop over the next three days.
+Potential Cyclones: There are no significant lows in the Western Region at present.
+A low is forecast to develop near 4S 90E (which is just north of the west edge of the Western Region) over the next couple of days.
+It is not expected to develop or move into our region over the next couple of days, but there is a slight chance it will develop and move into the region from Sunday.
+Likelihood of this system being a tropical cyclone in the Western Region on: Friday Very Low Saturday Very Low Sunday Low There are no other significant lows in the Western Region at present and none are expected to develop over the next three days.
 NOTES: The likelihood is an estimate of the chance of each system being a tropical cyclone in the Region for each day.
 Very Low: less than 5% Moderate: 20 to 50% Low: 5% to 20% High: over 50% The Western Region refers to the Indian Ocean between Longitudes 90-125E and south of 10S.